cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 The two make quick work of the monster, [[Pelanil]] getting knocked unconscious just before [[Anakir]] destroys her.

 ## The Shrine
-The party leave the Durst's bedroom and finds their way to what seems to be a shrine for a gaunt-looking man.
+The party leave the Durst's bedroom and finds their way to what seems to be a shrine for a gaunt-looking man. [[Bardolf]] finds a secret set of stairs that leads upwards (presumably to the first level of the house).

+[[Anakir]] takes the orb from the statue, and replaces it with an equal